-Though they vary in emphasis, these proposals share common themes:87
+Though they vary in emphasis, these proposals share common themes: 102

-- transparency on what data is being collected and how it is being used; - user control, including the ability to opt out of sharing at least some information and to access and correct personal data collected; - data security measures, like data breach notification requirements; and - enforcement by the FTC; FTC commissioners also voiced support for the agency as the appropriate federal enforcer for consumer privacy.88
+- transparency on what data is being collected and how it is being used; - user control, including the ability to opt out of sharing at least some information and to access and correct personal data collected; - data security measures, like data breach notification requirements; and - enforcement by the FTC.
+FTC commissioners also voiced support for the agency as the appropriate federal enforcer for consumer privacy.
+103

-But these groups also differ in some areas, such as whether, or to what extent, to include certain aspects included in the GDPR, such as the right to deletion (so-called "right to be forgotten"), requirements for data minimization, or extraterritorial reach.
+Industry groups' positions also differ in some areas, such as whether, or to what extent, to include certain aspects included in the GDPR, such as the right to deletion (so-called "right to be forgotten"), requirements for data minimization, or extraterritorial reach.
 There is not consensus on whether the FTC should be given rule-making authority or additional resources, the enforcement role of states, or if an independent data protection commission is needed similar to EU DPAs.

 Consistent with U.S. trade policy, industry groups generally point out the need to be flexible, encourage private-sector innovation, establish sector- and technology-neutral rules, create international interoperability between privacy regimes, and facilitate cross-border data flows.
 Private-sector stakeholders generally want to avoid what they regard as overregulation or high compliance burdens.
 These groups emphasize risk management and a harm-based approach, which they state keeps an organization's costs proportional to the consumer harm prevented.
+In general, industry seeks a federal standard to preempt a patchwork of differing state laws and requirements (see text box) and to provide a U.S. standard to promote internationally (see below).
+Despite general alignment across U.S. industry, there are points of disagreement when it comes to technical and legal language for implementation, often driven by how different sectors collect or use data (e.g., business-to-business software vendors or consumer platforms).

-On the other hand, some consumer advocates point to a need for baseline obligations to protect against discrimination, disinformation, or other harm.
-In general, consumer advocates believe that
+In addition, some consumer advocates point to a need for baseline obligations to protect against discrimination, disinformation, or other harm.
+In general, consumer advocates believe that any comprehensive federal privacy policy should complement, and not supplant, sector-specific privacy legislation or state-level legislation.